josh-mchugh/rediscovering-javascript/chapter-7/README.md

 ## no-hoisting.js
 Class function calls cannot be called before the class definition.
 Calling the function before the definition will create a 'ReferenceError'.

+## ok-use.js
+When the definition of a class function call comes to life before the point of reference in the flow of execution, then it is okay.
+The new class syntax makes defining a class effortless, pleasant and removes the issues of incorrect use while keeping the same semantics of defining a class as before.